-The silver-studded blue (Plebejus argus) will shortly be starting its flight season and can be found fluttering low over short-cropped heather on our heaths into August.
+This marvellous little blue butterfly will shortly be starting its flight season and can be found fluttering low over short-cropped heather on our heaths into August.

-Like some of our other blue butterflies, the silver-studded blue forms a truly fascinating mutualistic relationship with ants.
-The caterpillar of the silver-studded blue entices the ants with a mix of pheromones and sugary excretions and, in return, the ants provide protection.
+Like some of our other blue butterflies, the silver-studded blue forms a fascinating mutualistic relationship with ants.
+The caterpillar of the silver-studded blue entices the ants with a mix of pheromones and sugary excretions and, in return, the ants provide protection!

 A species under threat!